Eratosthenes/denoue/README.md

 **No stdlib hijacking.** Some libraries (ahem... zerolog) shadow Go’s standard library logger by providing their own log package.
 Denoue doesn’t do this—it’s explicit by design.
 You create a logger with `denoue.New()` and pass it around.
 No globals, no surprises, no hijacking the standard library.

+**Zero dependencies.** Denoue is implemented entirely in the standard library.
+There are no external dependencies to audit, upgrade, or vendor.

 ### Comparison with other loggers

 | Feature                 | **Denoue**                                                            | zerolog                        | slog / logrus                  |